 However, my Uncle, who lived in Santa Fe, New Mexico and long since gone from the Laguna Beach art scene, for whatever reason during the exact same years as the Brotherhood, maintained or had access to a post office box in town.
 Every once in awhile a package would come to me from my uncle through a variety of means, hand delivered, etc., that, since I lived not far from Laguna Beach in those days, would then take to the post office and put into his P.O. box or, if requested to do so by my uncle, hand deliver it to someone associated with the Brotherhood.

 In that the Brotherhood operated mostly beyond the legitimate confines of the law in a majority of their business transactions they were a little touchy about who they let close.
-However, it all went down fairly easy for me, that is, because I was already semi-known by many of the higher ups and inside-members of the Brotherhood having met many of them in meditation sessions under the Zen master Joshu Sasaki Roshi of which the following paragraph, offering a quick synopsis of the Brotherhood is found:
+However, setting my uncle aside, it all went down fairly easy for me because I was already semi-known by many of the higher ups and inside-members of the Brotherhood.
+Interesting enough, I had met many of those same higher ups in meditation sessions under the Zen master Joshu Sasaki Roshi, of which the following paragraph, offering a quick synopsis of the Brotherhood is found:

 "The Brotherhood dealt heavily in the movement and sale of marijuana, psychedelic mushrooms, and LSD --- reportedly with upwards of $200 million in sales in the late 60s.
 The organization began to fall apart shortly after its leader died of an overdose of synthetic psilocybin in August 1969 and the Mystic Arts World building burning to the ground following a mysterious fire that started just before midnight June 4, 1970, a fire widely viewed as arson.
 By 1974, following an August of 1972 multi-agency government raid, most of the remnants of the organization were dispersed, scattered, or gone."